 IHREC Query HSE Action Actions to ensure the In January 2020 the HSE confirmed that direct supervision cessation of direct of urine sampling in routine clinical practice does not take supervision practices place in any HSE Addiction Service throughout the country.
 The HSE provides POCT Kits to allow for non-direct supervision and testing is guided by a HSE guidance document on the effective use of these kits.
 Guidance/protocols According to HSE guidance, direct supervision of urine where direct samples in non-routine practice should only be used with supervision required in service user consent.
-Within HSE Addiction services, non-routine clinical oversight of this issue is carried out by the General practice
+Within HSE Addiction services, non-routine clinical oversight of this issue is carried out by the General practice tidisciplinary team meetings. , , nuary 2020 the HSE advised that all service users have been informed of the practice and all new service users are rmed as part of their consent to treatment.
+This is now ine practice in all CHO areas; in a second of The issue remains on the NAAGG agenda for discussion on gular basis.
+Oversight is with the local Addiction service agers who all report into the NAAGG.
+An audit can be ied out on the practice to ensure the practice is ntained; 7 NAAGG meetings in 2019 there was discussion on urinalysis and POCT Kits; and The NAAGG has committed to regular three-monthly etings with service user representative groups, UISCE NFSN, where any issue, in particular urinalysis, can be ed vice users are informed by staff, handouts/patient rmation sheets provided when commencing OST, uding signing of consent for treatment. ) 1-6 - no direct supervision in routine practice; 3 - listening sessions carried out;

-Assistants and Nursing staff with reports back to the multidisciplinary team meetings.
-How will the HSE In January 2020 the HSE advised that all service users have ensure the change in been informed of the practice and all new service users are practice, from direct to informed as part of their consent to treatment.
-This is now non-direct supervision, routine practice in all CHO areas; is maintained?
-The issue remains on the NAAGG agenda for discussion on a regular basis.
-Oversight is with the local Addiction service managers who all report into the NAAGG.
-An audit can be carried out on the practice to ensure the practice is maintained; In all 7 NAAGG meetings in 2019 there was discussion on urinalysis and POCT Kits; and The NAAGG has committed to regular three-monthly meetings with service user representative groups, UISCE and NFSN, where any issue, in particular urinalysis, can be raised How will service users Service users are informed by staff, handouts/patient be informed that direct information sheets provided when commencing OST, supervision no longer including signing of consent for treatment. forms part of OST subject to limited instances of non- routine practices?
-How will service users CHO 1-6 - no direct supervision in routine practice; be consulted in clinics CHO 3 - listening sessions carried out; re change in practice and its impact on CHO 7, 8, 9 - informed by staff, handouts/patient them? information sheets provided when commencing OST, including signing of consent for treatment.
+and its impact on CHO 7, 8, 9 - informed by staff, handouts/patient them? information sheets provided when commencing OST, including signing of consent for treatment.